Stellar streams around dwarf galaxies in the Local Universe: Results and discussion

 \section{Results and discussion}

-In Figure \ref{fig:mosaic}, we present the most spectacular accretion features around dwarf galaxies discovered in our proof-of-concept study (objective 1).
+In Figure \ref{fig:mosaic}, we select 10 positive cases each from DES and DECaLS to present the most spectacular examples of accretion features discovered in our proof-of-concept study (objective 1).
 We order them by apparent morphology and show a stream (ESO 508-059), asymmetric stellar halos (ESO 358-054 horizontally to UGC 6018) and shells (IC 700 through NGC 4928).
 17 of these 20 cases are new discoveries, with only PGC 40604, ESO 149-003, and NGC 4765 previously known.
 We discuss each case individually in Appendix \ref{appendix:A}.